Connect with others who understand.

 Heart Problems With Spinal Muscular Atrophy

-SMA is a genetic disorder that causes weakness and wasting away (atrophy) of skeletal muscles, which are used for movement.
+SMA is a genetic disorder that causes weakness and atrophy (wasting away) of skeletal muscles, which are used for movement.
 SMA is caused by a mutation in the gene responsible for maintaining motor neurons.
 The motor neurons are used by the central nervous system to transmit signals between the brain and spinal cord.
 They tell skeletal muscles to contract, which makes movement possible.

 Scientists have recently discovered that SMA may affect other tissues aside from the motor neurons, including the heart.
 However, evidence is mixed.